pinkpigeondocs/Pink-Pigeon-Documentation/docs/3_Home_Screen/1_home_screen.md

 # Above The Footer

-We will be using our very own site [pinkpigeon.co.uk](https://pinkpigeon.co.uk) for all of our examples.
 Here is the home screen (which will be the first screen you see after logging in):

 ![Image of the home screen](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/3_Home_Screen/images/home_main.png)